-Indocyanine green (ICG, 25 mg) was injected 20 min before LBNP.
-Transcutaneous ICG concentrations were measured continuously by the DDG-2001K Dye Densitometer (Nihon Kohden, Japan) using a nose probe and the initial hemoglobin concentration was measured by standard techniques.
+Twenty five mg of ICG were injected 20 min before LBNP.
+Transcutaneous ICG concentration was measured by the DDG-2001K Dye Densitometer (Nihon Kohden, Japan) using a nose probe and the initial hemoglobin concentration was measured by standard techniques.
 Blood volume and hepatic blood flow were calculated from the amount of ICG injected and the measured ICG disappearance rate.